novaJeb/novaJeb.github.io/FOHH/readme.md

 - [ ] Build the whole thing.
 It's empty.
 ### Resources
 - [ ] Tweak formatting/copywriting.
-- [ ] Ad any releant links/info from other Whidbey Island/Island County/Holmes Harbor sites.
+- [ ] Add any relevant links/info from other Whidbey Island/Island County/Holmes Harbor sites.
 - [ ] Make sure all info is up-to-date.
 - [ ] Find out when next elections are for county/state/federal representatives.
 ### Archive